 6. Tron (TRX)

-Of course, the most obvious cryptocurrency to invest in 2021 is Bitcoin.
-Over the last 52 weeks, the price of bitcoin has increased by 220%.
+Of course, the most obvious cryptocurrency to invest in 2022 is Bitcoin.
+In 2021, the price of bitcoin increased by 220%.

 There’s no getting around it, the halvening is a Bitcoin event.
 When the July 2016 halving occurred, it had initially looked something of a damp squib - BTC had been on a downward trend, having sunk from $750 to $673 in the year to date, and initially the halving failed to put the brakes on it.
 It wasn’t until the end of summer 2017 when BTC started to recover.